 Playa de la Barrosa

 North end.
 A very family-oriented area with easy access to the beach as well as to bars and restaurants.
-There is a promenade of restaurants and bars on the back of the beach along with a children's play area and toilet facilities.
+There is a promenade of restaurants and bars on the back of the beach and toilet facilities.

 This popular beach stretches 2.5km from the the Puerto deportivo of Sancti Petri to the old watchtower, Torre de la Bermeja near Primera Pista.
 The sand is fine and golden with plenty of sand dunes and pine forests to explore to the east of the Punta de las Piedras.
 Thanks to the currents and winds between this beach and Playa del Castillo, it is very popular for wind-related sports.
 There is a watersports center offering rental and classes for every kind of marine activity.
 You can learn to sail, surf, wakeboard, windsurf, kitesurf, kayak and scuba dive, pedal boat and banana hire are also available for the whole family.
 Nature-lovers will enjoy the guided canoeing and paddle-surfing expeditions around the marismas.
 The beach has been awarded a Blue Flag by the European Union for its high standards of cleanliness and excellent facilities, including toilets, showers, parking, lifeguards, kiosks and restaurants.
 From here you can also take boat trips to Sancti Petri Island where the Romans believed the god Hercules was buried.
 There are a number of chiringuitos on the beach and good bars and restaurants at the marina.